-1. In this Act, unless the context otherwise indicates- 5 "auditor" means an individual or firm registered in terms of section 37 or 38 of the Auditing Profession Act, 2005 (Act No. 26 of 2005); "Authority" means the Property Practitioners Regulatory Authority established in terms of section 45; "Board" means the Board of Authority contemplated in Chapter 2; 10 "candidate property practitioner" means a person who has not yet met all the qualification or experience required as prescribed, to practise as a property practitioner and who is undergoing training under the supervision of a property practitioner, or a program created by the Authority; J 15 section 17; "Chairperson" means the Chairperson of the Board; "code of conduct" means the code of conduct prescribed in terms of section 60; "consumer" means a consumer as defined in section $1(a)$ or (c) of the Consumer 20 Protection Act, 2008 (Act No. 68 of 2008); 20 "conveyancer" means a conveyancer as defined in section 1 of the Attorneys Act, 1979 (Act No. 53 of 1979); "days" means calendar days including Saturdays, Sundays and Public Holidays but excluding the period between 15 December to 15 January of the preceding year; 25 "Department" means the national Department of Human Settlements; 25 "Estate Agency Affairs Act" means the Estate Agency Affairs Act, 1976 (Act No. 112 of 1976); "Estate Agency Affairs Board" means the Estate Agency Affairs Board established by section 2 of the Estate Agency Affairs Act; "Fund" means the Property Practitioners Fidelity Fund contemplated in section 30 33; 50 "Fidelity Fund certificate" means a Fidelity Fund certificate contemplated in section 46(1); "immediate family member" means a parent, child, brother or sister, or any person married to such a person, or a life partner of such a person; 35 "inspector" means a person appointed in terms of section 27; "mandatory disclosure form" means the form referred to in section 66; "Minister" means the Minister of Human Settlements; "Ombud" means the Property Practitioners Ombud appointed in terms of section 21; 40 "Ombud's office" means the Property Practitioners Ombud's office established in terms of section 20; "property practitioner"- (a) means any natural or juristic person or business undertaking who or which for 4.5 the acquisition of gain on his, her or its own account or in partnership, in any 45 manner holds himself, herself or itself out as a person or business undertaking who or which, directly or indirectly, on the instructions of or on behalf of any other person- (i) by auction, in sale of execution or otherwise sells, purchases, manages or publicly exhibits for sale property or any business undertaking or 50 negotiates in connection therewith or canvasses or undertakes or offers to 50 canvas a seller or purchaser in respect thereof; (ii) lets or hires or publicly exhibits for hire property or any business undertaking or negotiates in connection therewith or canvasses or undertakes or offers to canvass a lessee or lessor in respect thereof; 55 (iii) collects or receives any monies payable on account of a lease of a property or a business undertaking; (iv) provides, procures, facilitates, secures or otherwise obtains or markets financing for or in connection with the management, sale or lease of a property or a business undertaking, including a provider of bridging 60 finance and a bond broker, but excluding any person contemplated in the definition of "financial institution" in section 1 of the Financial Services Board Act, 1990 (Act No. 97 of 1990), and a managing agent as defined in section 1 of the Community Schemes Ombud Service Act, 2011 (Act No. 9 of 2011);
+· · · · · · · · · · · · · · · · · · · 5 "auditor" means an individual or firm registered in terms of section 37 or 38 of the Auditing Profession Act, 2005 (Act No. 26 of 2005); "Authority" means the Property Practitioners Regulatory Authority established in terms of section 45; · · · · · · · · · · · · · · · · · · · 10 "candidate property practitioner" means a person who has not yet met all the .
+0 qualification or experience requirements as prescribed to practise as a property practitioner and who is undergoing training under the supervision of a property practitioner, or a program created by the Authority; "CEO" means the Chief Executive Officer of the Authority appointed in terms of 1 5 section 17; "Chairperson" means the Chairperson of the Board; "code of conduct" means the code of conduct prescribed in terms of section 60; "consumer" means a consumer as defined in section 1(a) or (c) of the Consumer 20 "conveyancer" means a conveyancer as defined in section 1 of the Attorneys Act, .0 1979 (Act No. 53 of 1979); "days" means calendar days including Saturdays, Sundays and Public Holidays but excluding the period between 15 December to 15 January of the preceding year; 25 "Estate Agency Affairs Act" means the Estate Agency Affairs Act, 1976 (Act No. 112 of 1976); "Estate Agency Affairs Board" means the Estate Agency Affairs Board established by section 2 of the Estate Agency Affairs Act; "Fund" means the Property Practitioners Fidelity Fund contemplated in section 3 30 33; "Fidelity Fund certificate" means a Fidelity Fund certificate contemplated in section 46(1); "immediate family member" means a parent, child, brother or sister, or any) E person married to such a person, or a life partner of such a person; "inspector" means a person appointed in terms of section 27; 35 "mandatory disclosure form" means the form referred to in section 66; "Minister" means the Minister of Human Settlements; "Ombud" means the Property Practitioners Ombud appointed in terms of section , 10 "Ombud's office" means the Property Practitioners Ombud's office established in terms of section 20; "property practitioner"- (a) means any natural or juristic person or business undertaking who or which for 15 manner holds himself, herself or itself out as a person or business undertaking who or which, directly or indirectly, on the instructions of or on behalf of any other person- (i) by auction, in sale of execution or otherwise sells, purchases, manages or -0 publicly exhibits for sale property or any business undertaking or 5 negotiates in connection therewith or canvasses or undertakes or offers to 50 canvas a seller or purchaser in respect thereof; (ii) lets or hires or publicly exhibits for hire property or any business undertaking or negotiates in connection therewith or canvasses or 1 55 (iii) collects or receives any monies payable on account of a lease of a property or a business undertaking; (iv) provides, procures, facilitates, secures or otherwise obtains or markets (iv) provides, procures, facilitates, secures or otherwise obtains or markets financing for or in connection with the management, sale or lease of a 50 finance and a bond broker, but excluding any person contemplated in the definition of "financial institution" in section 1 of the Financial Services Board Act, 1990 (Act No. 97 of 1990), and a managing agent as defined in section 1 of the Community Schemes Ombud Service Act, 2011 (Act No. 9 of 2011);